vhp17099/pictetBooks/README.md

 I used AI to help on making the Frontend as close as possible to the one provided on the PDF.

 The Backend is a Spring Boot Application with the starting point being ./Backend/src/main/java/com/pictet/challenge/BackendApplication.java
+Last minute edit: I'm using JDK26 for the app itself.
+Rest is specified on POM.

 You can run the Backend via  (Windows) .\mvnw.cmd spring-boot:run (Bash) ./mvn spring-boot:run on the Backend folder

 The Frontend is an Angular.js application, just run ng serve on the Frontend folder.
+Last minute edit: I'm using Angular 22.1.6 with Node.js 22.23.2 and Typescript 6.0.3